3. Stationary Increments#

 The stationary increment process, \(\{Y_{t}^m : t\ge 0 \},\) is the martingale component with \(Y_0^m = 0\), The component \(\{H_{t}^+\}\) is stationary.
 The other components are constant over time.

 Proposition 3.1 decomposes a stationary-increment process into a linear time trend, a martingale, and a transitory component.
 A permanent shock is the increment to the martingale.
 The martingale and transitory contributions are typically correlated.
+Some decompositions methods go one-step further by adjusting the decomposition to remove the correlation between these two components as we will illustrate in an example that. follows.

 Use this \(\{X_t\}\) process as the increment for \(\{ Y_t : t \ge 0 \}\) in formula (3.1).
 New information about the unpredictable component of \(X_{t+j}\) for \(j \ge 0\) that arrives at date \(t\) is